PaoloGiordani/HybridTreeBoosting.jl/docs/src/index.md

 # HTBoost

-**Logo here !!!!**
+!
+LOGO !

 ## Data efficient boosting with hybrid trees

-A Julia implementation of Hybrid Trees Boosting as described in [LINK TO HTBoost paper!!!!!]
+A Julia implementation of Hybrid Trees Boosting as described in [HTBoost][!
+LINK TO HTBoost paper!]

-HTBoost is slower than other boosting packages, but the use of hybrid trees (an evolution of the smooth trees in [SMARTboost](https://github.com/PaoloGiordani/SMARTboost.jl)) delivers superior accuracy in most situations, making them a promising tool when data is limited or very noisy.
-The papers, examples, and tutorials document instances in which HTBoost matches the performance of other GBMs with less than 20% of the data.
+HTBoost is slower than other boosting packages, but the use of hybrid trees (an evolution of the smooth trees in [SMARTboost](https://github.com/PaoloGiordani/SMARTboost.jl)) delivers superior accuracy in many situations, making HTBoost a promising tool, particularly when data is limited or very noisy.

 ## Installation
 Latest: